markuszm/npm-analysis/README.md

 Number of packages at that time: 676539

 The metadata and package analysis results are all stored in different databases.
-A dump of the databases can be found here: <TODO: add link to dump>
+A dump of the databases can be found here: https://drive.google.com/open?id=1XKlainUy8qXk199DFslu_V5em_UglXmI
 Unpack the tar file and use it as volumes for the docker-compose file.

 ## Running databases